-We promote Acetadote, and plan to promote Amelior, through our dedicated hospital sales team consisting of 18 representatives and managers covering approximately 1,400 major U.S. medical centers.
-We expect to significantly increase this sales force in order to fully capitalize on the market potential of Acetadote and Amelior.

-We promote Kristalose through a dedicated field sales force of 26 sales representatives and managers to approximately 6,400 gastroenterologists and other high prescribers of laxatives.
+- Ø We promote Acetadote, and plan to promote Amelior, through our dedicated hospital sales team consisting of 18 representatives and district managers covering approximately 1,450 U.S. hospitals.
+We expect to significantly increase this sales force in order to fully capitalize on the market potential of Acetadote and Amelior. - Ø We promote Kristalose through a dedicated contract field sales force of 26 sales representatives and district managers to approximately 6,400 gastroenterologists and other high prescribers of laxatives.
 We believe that we can increase the market for Kristalose significantly by investing in our marketing program and significantly expanding this sales force.